 When Not to Use Japanese Honorific Suffixes

-Third, the honorific suffix is never used to refer to oneself, except for dramatic effect, or some exceptional cases.
+In addition, the honorific suffix is never used to refer to oneself, except for dramatic effect, or some exceptional cases.

 Also, nowadays, some people of younger generations prefer to be referred to without an honorific even when they just knew each other.

-Though there are certain conditions under which you can drop the honorific suffixes, do remember that in most cases, dropping the honorifics (呼び捨て or “yobisute” in Japanese) from the name of the person you’re referring to is rude unless you are very close with them.
+Though there are certain conditions under which you can drop honorific suffixes, do remember that in most cases, dropping the honorifics (呼び捨て or “yobisute” in Japanese) from the name of the person you’re referring to is rude unless you are very close with them.

 Japanese Honorifics at School